wentansu/ECE298A-8-bit-CPU/docs/info.md

 #### Registers:
 - Index (A and B): Two 8-bit registers used for tempory storage
 - Accumulator (Acc): An 8-bit register where the output of the ALU is saved
-- Output: An 8-bit register used to hold the value of the output while CPU works on next instruction

 ## Table of I/O Assignments